Three years ago, you bought a nice new car, but now you’re thinking it’s time for a change.

-Here are the top eight fastest depreciating cars on the market today.
+The fastest depreciating cars on the market today

 1. Nissan Leaf

 The Nissan Leaf Electric Hatchback is one of the biggest depreciators of them all due to rapidly-aging EV technology.

-Electric vehicles are great for fuel efficiency, however, they tend to evolve quickly from a technological standpoint.
-That means that the two-year-old Nissan Leaf you’ve been taking fantastic care of has become outdated technology.
+Electric vehicles are great for fuel efficiency, but they tend to evolve quickly from a technological standpoint.
+That means that the two-year-old Nissan Leaf you’ve been taking fantastic care of is quickly becoming obsolete.

-The advancement of technology is a significant factor that contributes towards the Leaf’s drastic depreciation, with other models offering much longer ranges and faster charges.
+The advancement of EV technology is a significant factor that contributes towards the Leaf’s drastic depreciation, with other models offering much longer ranges and faster charges.

 On top of that rather substantial factor, there is a severe lack of public charging infrastructure that makes it difficult to use the Leaf outside of cities.
-That also remains a big problem that contributes to their worth depreciating.
+That also remains a big problem that contributes to their value depreciating.

 While the Chevrolet Volt made a significant impact on the automotive industry when it first came out, it’s now an old concept.

-The Chevy Volt is another electric car that let the industry pass it by quickly.
+The Chevy Volt is another electric car that fell victim to rapidly-developing EV technology.
 If you own a Chevy Volt, you’ve likely seen the resale value plummet with every passing year.

 The depreciation rate is even faster after five years of ownership, so if you’re still hanging on to your Volt you might want to upgrade soon.